-Residual Self-Image is what you get when a Virtual Reality, Spirit World, or other alternate plane of existence designs the appearance of avatars in its domain off of personality and how people think of themselves, rather than real-world appearance.
+Residual Self-Image is what you get when a Virtual Reality, Spirit World, or other alternate plane of existence designs the appearance of souls, spirits, or avatars in its domain off of personality and how people think of themselves, rather than real-world appearance.

 In fiction, a world seen through residual self-images will often have Beauty Equals Goodness in effect, or else the absolute inverse.
 (Self-hatred might skew things a little.)
 Gender and (sometimes) species may be different in that VR than in the real world.
-Odds are, there will be a set of Personal Appearance Tropes the VR is using to translate personality into looks...
+Odds are, there will be a set of appearance tropes the VR is using to translate personality into looks...

 - The Matrix: Trope Namer.
 A person's avatar within the Matrix is generated by a combination of will and programming parameters established by the Matrix.
 This appearance can be markedly different from the "outer" self.

 Morpheus: [speaking to Neo in the Construct] [...]
 Your clothes are different; the plugs in your arms and head are gone.
 Your hair has changed.
 Your appearance now is what we call "residual self-image".
 It is the mental projection of your digital self.

 - Surrogates has this trope in spades given that literally anyone can carry out their everyday lives through a robot that looks exactly how they'd like it to.
 Age, race and gender are decided by the user.

 - In Accel World, duel avatars are something like a cross between this and Personality Powers - appearing as robotic beings with traits that represent the Burst Linker's traumas.
 In the Crossover story Versus, a glitchy VR device results in Kirito from Sword Art Online becoming connected to Brain Burst; the system's attempts to normalise his data result in him taking on the appearance of his longcoated SAO avatar.